 9. An attempt at an orthodox Leninist defence of the right of national self-determination and a failure to appreciate the Norwegian precedent

-Part Two – To party or not to party
+The review of Part 2, To party or not to party can be read at:-

 The Socialist Workers Party (SWP) has recently published a book entitled Breaking up the British State – Scotland, Independence & Socialism (ButBS), [i] edited by Bob Fotheringham, Dave Sherry and Colm Bryce.
 This book has an extended introduction and nine chapters on a variety of Scottish-related topics.
 It includes a lot of interesting material, particularly on Scottish trade union struggles, racism and anti-racism in Scotland, and on the SNP government’s neo-liberal (with a social bent) record.